-You can do any of them in 7-10 days and on any budget from $500 per person (backpacker’s & public buses) to ~ $1,800 per person (first class luxury full service travel).
+You can do any of these in 7-10 days and on any budget from $350 per person (DIY, backpacker’s dormitories & public buses) to ~ $2,800 per person (first class luxury full service travel).

 Arenal Volcano >> rafting, rappelling, hot springs + Monteverde Cloud Forest >> zip-lines, cloud forest, hiking + Tamarindo Beach >> surfing, turtle nesting, sand

-We love this trip because it focuses on active adventures while visiting the three ecological regions that Costa Rica is famous for – rainforest, cloud forest and tropical dry forest backing a great beach.
+We love this trip because it focuses on active adventures while visiting all three ecological regions that Costa Rica is famous for – rainforest, cloud forest and tropical dry forest surrounding great beaches.
 The Volcano, Monteverde, and the beaches of Guanacaste are at the top of most “must see” lists and this route takes in all three highlights.

 Rincón de la Vieja >> slot canyon tubing, zip-lines, hiking + Bijagua/Tenorio Volcano >> Celeste waterfall, hiking, hot springs + Hermosa Beach >> swimming, beachfront hotels